Are you looking for a way to use your time and talents to help animals live a better life?

 Wednesday, January 13th, 6 pm

 Saturday, February 13th, 10 am

 Saturday, May 14th, 10 am

 Saturday, September 10th, 10 am

 Thursday, October 13th, 6 pm

 Just for Kids

-While Our Companions is in the process of building an animal sanctuary and pet resource center we have a wide variety of programs that need support.
-In our Volunteer Activities for Young People document you will find different ways in which you can get involved.
-Each step by step activity is designed for young adults or groups of young adults to get involved.
+Young people under the age of 15 unfortunately will not be able to volunteer, but are encouraged to participate in supportive activities as outlined in our Volunteer Activities for Young People document.
+You will find different ways in which you can get involved.
+Each step-by-step activity is designed for young adults or groups of young adults.
 Whether it is raising money for our organization’s programs or collecting food for feral cats, your efforts will go directly towards saving the lives of precious animals.